Ganam Courtar Avargale: Production

 Ganam Courtar Avargale was written and directed by Manivannan, and produced by his wife Sengamalam under Kamala Jothi Combines.
 Cinematography was handled by A. Sabapathy, and editing by A. Gowthaman.
 While filming a court scene, Sathyaraj played 13 different roles, taking inspiration from Sivaji Ganesan playing nine roles in Navarathri (1964).
 The final length of the film was 3929.21 metres.

 Soundtrack

 The soundtrack was composed by Devendran.
 The song "Yaaritta Sattam" has an instrumental version, with R. Chandrasekar playing the guitar.

 Release and reception

 Ganam Courtar Avargale was released on 20 May 1988.
 N. Krishnaswamy of The Indian Express positively reviewed the film for Manivannan's "stylish" direction and Sathyaraj's performance.
-Jeyamanmadhan of Kalki felt that, post-interval, the screenplay could have been a little smarter.
+Jayamanmadhan of Kalki felt that, post-interval, the screenplay could have been a little smarter.
 The film was commercially successful.